txin/txin.github.io/_pages/teaching.md

 ### Course

-I have served as a teaching assitant or a guest speaker in the following courses.
+I have served as a teaching assistant or a guest lecturer in the following courses.

 |        Code | Title                            | Term & Year              | Institution           |
 | ----------: | -------------------------------- | ------------------------ | --------------------- |